Monitoring spin coherence of single nitrogen-vacancy centers in nanodiamonds during pH changes in aqueous buffer solutions: Results and Discussion

 Figure~\ref{fig3} shows the ODMR spectra and the corresponding echo profiles of the single NV center at pH 4 to 7.
 In the spin echo measurements, we excited the left peak.
 The ODMR spectra are almost the same during the pH change and the echo profiles basically show single exponential decay.
 The $T_2$ times are 2491, 2202, 2495, and 1910 ns at pH 4.1, 5.0, 6.0, and 7.0, respectively.
 There was a fluctuation in the $T_2$ coherence time, but there is no clear dependence on the pH.
 We, therefore, measured the echo profiles at different pH values for a number of single NV centers in the nanodiamonds to assess the pH dependence by statistical means.
 We measured the $T_2$ coherence time at each pH and normalized the value to the mean value ($T_2^M$) to show the relative deviation of the measurement to the mean ($T_2 / T_2^M$).
 The results are graphically summarized in Fig.~\ref{fig4}a.
 Analogously, the resonance frequency was measured to determine the fluctuating peak shift from its mean value (Fig.~\ref{fig4}b).
-Both the $T_2$ time and the resonance frequency show a certain range of fluctuations with typical errors of 5--15\% for $T_2$ and 0.06--0.18 MHz for $\omega _0$, but there is no clear dependence on the pH.
+Both the $T_2$ time and the resonance frequency show a certain range of fluctuations with typical errors of 5--15 \% for $T_2$ and 0.06--0.18 MHz for $\omega _0$, but there is no clear dependence on the pH.
+The optical excitation power used in these measurements were 18--50 kW$\cdot {\rm cm ^{-2}}$.

-In addition to these statistical measurements, we measured the NV sensing stability and repeatability in the same pH range with a lower optical excitation intensity of 5.0 kW$\cdot {\rm cm ^{-2}}$ to avoid the associated effects of the high-intensity optical excitation, such as optical decoherence (laser power broadened linewidth) and photoionization of the NV charge state, because these effects might affect the NV sensing stability determined in the above experiments.
-Figure~\ref{figx1} shows $T_2$ and $\omega_0$ of a single NV center during repeated pH changes from $6.1 \to 5.1 \to 4.1 \to 5.1 \to 6.0 \to 7.0 \to 8.0 \to 7.0 \to 6.0$ with a step size of $\Delta_{\rm pH} \sim 1.0$.
-The data again show no significant dependence of the NV sensing ability on the pH change, but there are some fluctuations.
-Although $T_2$ is almost constant within the error range, $\omega_0$ shows a relatively large shift, on the order of hundreds of kilohertz to one megahertz, compared with its error.
+In addition to these statistical measurements, we measured the NV sensing stability and repeatability in the same pH range with lower optical excitation intensity of 5.4 kW$\cdot {\rm cm ^{-2}}$ to avoid associated effects of the high optical excitation intensity, such as optical decoherence (laser power broadened linewidth) and photoionization of the NV charge state, since these effects might affect the NV sensing stability determined in the above experiments.
+Figures~\ref{figx1} a,b show $T_2$ and $\omega_0$ of a single NV center during the repeated pH change from 6.1 $\to$ 5.1 $\to$ 4.1 $\to$ 5.1 $\to$ 6.0 $\to$ 7.0 $\to$ 8.0 $\to$ 7.0 $\to$ 6.0 with a step size of $\Delta$pH = 1.
+The data again show no significant dependence of the NV sensing ability on the pH change but show a certain range of fluctuations.
+While $T_2$ shows almost constant value within the error range, $\omega_0$ exhibits a relatively large shift compared with its error on the order of hundreds of kHz up to 1 MHz.